Clinton-Davis/peninsulaballet/README.md

 <br>
 <details>
 <summary>Teachers Page</summary><br>
-Here you will be able to read all about the two teachers bios and qualifications.
+Here you will be able to read the teachers bios and qualifications.
 There is also a history section on it,is a brief history of the school.
  </details>
  <br>
 <details>
-<summary>location page</summary><br>
+<summary>Location page</summary><br>
 Has a list of the studios the physical address and a button that links to a Google maps page that gives a pin if they need direction.
 </details><br>
 <details>